martyn1fyles/martyn1fyles.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* PhD in Statistics, University of Manchester - funded by Alan Turing Institute.
+Supervised by Thomas House, Ian Hall, and Lorenzo Pellis.
+2019-present
+* MSci in Mathematics with Statistics, University of Bristol (First Class Honours), 2014-2018.

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
+* Named researcher on Covid-19 Rapid Response Grant
+  * An analytical framework for Test, Trace and Isolate in the UK: optimising and targeting deployment alongside other measures
+  * Duties included: continuing development of a simulation-based model of contact tracing that can be used to rapidly respond to SAGE and SPI-M queries and to produce decision support outputs.
+Maintaining a well-tested, readable and high quality codebase.
+Performing Statistical analysis of data collected by NHS Test and Trace.
+Collaboration with social sciences researchers to advance modelling of adherence related behaviour.
-  * Supervisor: Professor Git
+  *  UKRI/NIHR
+  * Supervisor: Dr Elizabeth Fearon, London School of Hygiene and Tropical Medicine.

-* Fall 2015: Research Assistant
+* Fall 2015: Technical Business Analyst
-  * Github University
+  * Acturis Ltd
   * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Supervisor: Alistair Ross

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
+* Conducting mathematical research
+* Data exploration, visualisation, cleaning and wrangling
-* Skill 3
+* Statistical analysis
+* Implementing machine learning techniques
+* Programming using high level languages
+* Computing for performance/speed
+* Developing a well structure codebase
+* Development of sophisticated mathematical models
+* Communication of results to non-technical audiences

 Publications
 ======